 The building is a beautiful setting for the fascinating story of this huge character in Irish history.
 Michael Davitt was a close ally of Charles Stuart Parnell, the leader of the Irish Parliamentary Party and campaigner for Home Rule.

-The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey, which together with parking and picnic area provides an ideal destination for a great family day out in Mayo.
+The Michael Davitt Visitor Centre includes the beautiful surrounding grounds of Straide Abbey.
+Michael Davitt is buried here also, overlooking the land upon which he was born.
+Together, with free parking and a picnic area the museum provides an ideal destination for a great family day out in Mayo.